superluminar-io/workshop/content/02_installation/_index.md

 Getting started with [superwerker] is simple: You only need to deploy a single AWS CloudFormation template into an existing AWS account.

 1. Sign into your AWS account with you root user email and password if you are not already logged in.
-1. Select to AWS region in which you want to deploy superwerker.
+1. Select the AWS region in which you want to deploy superwerker.
 1. Access the [GitHub releases for superwerker](https://github.com/superwerker/superwerker/releases)
 1. Click on **Quick install** for the latest version of [superwerker].